dotnet/aspire/src/Components/Aspire.Azure.AI.OpenAI/README.md

 ## Configuration

 The .NET Aspire Azure Azure OpenAI library provides multiple options to configure the Azure OpenAI Service based on the requirements and conventions of your project.
-Note that either a `ServiceUri` or a `ConnectionString` is required to be supplied.
+Note that either an `Endpoint` or a `ConnectionString` is required to be supplied.

 ### Use a connection string

-A connection can be constructed from the __Keys and Endpoint__ tab with the format `AccountEndpoint={endpoint};AccountKey={key};`.
+A connection can be constructed from the __Keys and Endpoint__ tab with the format `Endpoint={endpoint};Key={key};`.
 You can provide the name of the connection string when calling `builder.AddAzureAIOpenAI()`:

 ```csharp
 builder.AddAzureAIOpenAI("openaiConnectionName");